MicrosoftDocs/dataexplorer-docs/data-explorer/k2bridge.md

     :::image type="content" source="media/k2bridge/k2bridge-create-a-visualization.png" alt-text="Screenshot of creating a visualization and selecting the field.":::

 1. The **Visualize** tab opens and displays the visualization.
-You can use the Data section to edit the visualization.
+To edit the data and metrics of the visualization, see also [Create a visualization from the Visualize tab](#create-a-visualization-from-the-visualize-tab).

     :::image type="content" source="media/k2bridge/edit-visualization.png" alt-text="Screenshot of editing the visualization in the Visualize tab.":::